Healthy Recipes Blog

 Jump to Recipe Review Recipe

-Crushed pork rinds make a crispy, delicious, and keto-approved coating when frying thin, boneless pork chops.
-An easy 20-minute recipe, this is a dinner that everyone in the family is going to love!
+Crushed pork rinds make a crispy, keto-approved coating when frying thin, boneless pork chops.
+It's an easy 20-minute recipe that everyone in the family will love!

 Pork chops are filling, flavorful, and affordable.
 Simple baked pork chops are excellent, and that's my default recipe.
 But when I'm willing to make a little more effort in the kitchen, I treat my family to these flavorful keto fried pork chops.
 They are coated in pork rind "breadcrumbs" and fried in olive oil until golden and crispy.